The Effective Mechanism of Cognitive Warfare from the Perspective of Information Processing Theory

 【Keywords】Cognitive Warfare | Information Processing Theory | Efficacy Mechanism

-Today, the world is undergoing unprecedented changes in a century, with unpredictable shifts in international dynamics.
-Among these, "cognitive warfare" is emerging as a new form of conflict.
-Reviewing the history of warfare, it is evident that each technological innovation has significantly increased the complexity of war.
-Former U.S. President Nixon once stated in "Victory Without War" that entering the century, the cost of using military aggression would become even higher, and the appeal of economic power and ideology would become decisive factors.
-Although the importance of cognitive warfare is increasingly prominent, current research on the psychological aspects of cognitive warfare is still insufficient.
-Based on information processing theory, an in-depth exploration of the mechanisms of cognitive warfare reveals that its process encompasses three levels: perception manipulation, cognitive shaping, and behavioral output.
-Analyzing how it achieves strategic objectives by intervening in individuals' information processing can provide innovative insights for the theoretical exploration and practical response to cognitive warfare, addressing the gaps in existing research.
+Today, the world is undergoing unprecedented changes unseen in a century, with international dynamics becoming increasingly unpredictable.
+Among these shifts, "cognitive warfare" has emerged as a new form of conflict.
+Reviewing the history of warfare, it is evident that each technological innovation has significantly heightened its complexity.
+Former U.S. President Nixon once stated in *Real Peace* that entering the new century, the cost of military aggression would become prohibitively high, while economic power and ideological influence would become decisive factors.
+Despite the growing prominence of cognitive warfare, current research on its psychological dimensions remains insufficient.

 1. The Origin and Connotation of Cognitive Warfare